Summer Chamber Music Workshop 2019

 How do I register?

-Registration requires $200 deposit and completion of the online registration form by May 1 2019 (though most instrument groups will be full by this date; flutes and clarinets fill up in a few days!).
-Registering early definitely works in your favor.
+Registration requires $200 deposit and completion of the online registration form.
+(Note: we have filled all openings for clarinets and flutes but are happy to add you to our waiting list.)
 If you cancel before May 1 2019 the deposit is refundable.
 Feel free to email us here if you have any questions.
 You should receive an automated reply upon submitting your registration form.
 Within approximately 10 business days, we will email you with further information and instruction on paying the deposit.
 If you don’t hear from us within that time, please do email us here in case something has gone astray.
 (And if you can’t make the whole week or certain meals, we can probably work something out!
 Just reach out to us at email@example.com or click here.)

 What else is there to do in Santa Fe?